 A harmful contamination of the air can be reached very quickly on evaporation of this substance at 20 °C.

 Effects of Short Term Exposure:

-The substance and the vapour are corrosive to the eyes, skin and respiratory tract.
-Inhalation of the vapour may cause lung oedema.
+The substance is corrosive to the eyes, skin and respiratory tract.
+Corrosive on ingestion.
+Inhalation may cause lung oedema.
 The effects may be delayed.
 Medical observation is indicated.